-Test ID Objective Procedure Expected Result 3.21 Modify occurrences of repeating meeting Verify that modification of the repeat rule is correctly synchronized to the device Create daily repeating meeting starting on 1 st May 2007 until 5 th May (5 occurrences) Perform a synchronization Cancel occurrence on 4 th May & 5 th May (select this and future instances when deleting) from server Perform a synchronization Device calendar displays repeating meeting 1-5 th May After synchronization, device calendar displays meeting 1-3 rd May only 3.22 Modify exceptions of repeating meeting Verify that addition, modification and deletion of exceptions is correctly synchronized Create daily repeating meeting starting on 1 st May 2007 until 5 th May (5 occurrences) Perform a synchronization Cancel occurrence on 4 th May & 5 th May (select this and future instances when deleting) from server Perform a synchronization Extend meeting to 4 th May (Modify exception) Perform a synchronization Device calendar displays repeating meeting 1-5 th May After second synchronization, device calendar displays meeting 1-3 rd May After third synchronization, calendar displays meeting 1-4 th May 3.23 Delete recurring meeting Verify deletion of recurring meeting is correctly synchronized to the device Create recurring meeting on server Perform a synchronization Delete recurring meeting from server Perform a synchronization Device calendar displays recurring meeting After synchronization, device calendar no longer displays recurring meeting
+Test ID Objective Procedure Expected Result 3.21 Modify occurrences of repeating meeting Verify that modification of the repeat rule is correctly synchronized to the device Create daily repeating meeting starting on 1 st May 2007 until 5 th May (5 occurrences) Perform a synchronization Cancel occurrence on 4 th May & 5 th May (select this and future instances when deleting) from server Perform a synchronization Device calendar displays repeating meeting 1-5 th May After synchronization, device calendar displays meeting 1-3 rd May only Level 0 & 1 device: Individual occurrences will not be linked Level 2 device: Appointment should be shown as a single recurrence set (e.g. an icon may be shown to indicate the appointment is recurring) Server 0 1 2 9 0 X 2 X ✓ ✓ X Test can't be performed ✓ Test should pass Meeting not linked

+Test ID Objective Procedure Expected Result

+Test ID 3.22 Modify exceptions of repeating meeting Objective Verify that addition, modification and deletion of exceptions is correctly synchronized Create daily repeating meeting starting on 1 st May 2007 until 5 th May (5 occurrences) Perform a synchronization Cancel occurrence on 4 th May & 5 th May (select this and future instances when deleting) from server Perform a synchronization Extend meeting to 4 th May (Modify exception) Perform a synchronization Device calendar displays repeating meeting 1-5 th May After second synchronization, device calendar displays meeting 1-3 rd May After third synchronization, calendar displays meeting 1-4 th May Level 0 & 1 device: Individual occurrences will not be linked Level 2 device: Appointment should be shown as a single recurrence set (e.g. an icon may be shown to indicate the appointment is recurring)

+recurring)